EXTERNAL WALL INSULATION

 Which insulation core suits a standard UK domestic retrofit?

-Graphite EPS at 100 mm to 150 mm is the most common specification for solid-wall residential properties below 18 metres where the fire strategy permits Euroclass E with approved barrier detailing — it delivers the U-value, sits at the lower end of the cost band, and pairs cleanly with the LTX plug range.
-Where the project fire strategy requires non-combustible insulation, or where the substrate is timber frame and vapour-openness matters, mineral wool replaces EPS at the same thickness band with a small uplift in cost and weight.
+Graphite EPS at 100 mm to 150 mm is the most common specification for solid-wall residential properties below 18 metres where the fire strategy permits Euroclass E with approved barrier detailing — it delivers the U-value, sits at the lower end of the cost band, and pairs cleanly with the plug range.
+Where the fire strategy requires non-combustible insulation, or the substrate is timber frame and vapour-openness matters, mineral wool replaces EPS at the same thickness band with a small uplift in cost and weight.

 What fire-classification rules apply to EWI insulation in the UK?